blualg/m-ovito/doc/manual/reference/pipelines/modifiers/voronoi_analysis.rst

 Generate Voronoi polyhedra
   Lets the modifier output a :ref:`surface mesh <scene_objects.surface_mesh>` to visualize the computed Voronoi polyhedra.
-  Each volumetric region of the mesh represents a single Voronoi cell and has properties such as the cell's volume, coordination number, surface area and the unique ID of the input particle located at the center of the cell.
+  Each Voronoi cell is represented by a spatial region in the mesh and is associated with local properties such as the cell's volume, coordination number, surface area and the unique ID of the input particle located at the center of the cell.
-  Use additional modifiers such as :ref:`particles.modifiers.expression_select` and :ref:`particles.modifiers.delete_selected_particles` to subsequently filter the set of displayed Voronoi cells, e.g., show only cells having a certain number of faces or belonging to a particular atom.
+  Use additional modifiers such as :ref:`particles.modifiers.expression_select` and :ref:`particles.modifiers.delete_selected_particles` to subsequently filter the set of displayed Voronoi cells.
+For example, to visualize only cells having a certain number of faces or belonging to certain atoms.

+  Additionally, the modifier outputs each face's area, order, and adjacent cell info as per-face mesh properties, which can be used to further analyze the characteristics of individual Voronoi faces in the system.
+Note that tools such as the :ref:`particles.modifiers.histogram` modifier allow you to subsequently compute global statistics, e.g. the distribution of Voronoi face areas.

 Use particle radii
   Lets the modifier compute the poly-disperse Voronoi tessellation, which takes into account the radii of particles.